Frequently Asked Questions

 Q: Are you able to fix small holes caused by rust or does it have to get replaced immediately?

 A: If the hole is not too big and doesn't affect the structural stability, I can fill the hole with Bondo.
 This is not a final solution, it just gives you more time.
-But again, if there is a risk the structure could collapse due to heavily rusted parts, it has to get replaced.
+But, if there is a risk the structure could collapse due to heavily rusted parts, it has to get replaced.
 Unfortunately I don't weld, but I can restore everything else and a welder can come later to replace these parts.

 Q: After you have done your job, how long will the metal be good for?